o3de/o3de.org/content/docs/engine-dev/assets/metadata.md

 ### Not suggested to support
 These are files where users generally want to use path based references between files, and sidecar meta files would be seen more as clutter than a useful tool to stabilize these paths.
 Code files like Python, for example, already have an established pattern for referencing other Python files, so it does not make sense to try and use meta files to stabilize the references here.
-* lua - source code file with text references to other lua files
+* lua - source code file with text references to other Lua files

 * py - source code (also referenced by FBX files)
-* azsl, azsli, srgi - referenced by shader files as a rel path string in a simple JSON data file
+* azsl, azsli, srgi - referenced by shader files as a relative path string in a simple JSON data file